brettnew/intro-group-project/README.md

 The program should change the story based on options  selected at the start
   input: dog
   output: result 2: your dog helps you

+The program should track which results have been completed
+  input: Try again
+  output: Result 1 completed
 ## Support and Contact Details

 Contact Epicodus for support in running this program.